 The affected public needs to continue efforts to mobilize their public officials to provide adequate transportation facilities and services for pedestrians, cyclists and transit service.
-Stakeholders also need to become part of a "The current transportation system in much of the US is built around the automobile with wide streets, high speeds, sprawling development, and a lack of pedestrian, bicycling and transit-supporting infrastructure."

-critical mass to show that non-SOV modes have interest, feasibility and merit.
+Stakeholders also need to become part of a critical mass to show that non-SOV modes have interest, feasibility and merit.